Coursera Rolls Out Healthcare Vertical to Bridge Skill Gap

 More Information on Coursera’s Health Vertical

-Coursera will work with several new and established partners to deliver its new suite of courses and programs, including the University of Michigan, Columbia University, Emory University, Imperial College London, Johns Hopkins University, University of Colorado, and University of Minnesota.
-The specializations already planned include biostatistics, populations health management, nursing informatics, and social welfare policy.
-In total, Coursera’s new health vertical will house 100 new courses, 30 new specializations, and two public health-focused master’s degrees.
+Coursera will work with several new and established partners to deliver its new suite of courses and programs, including but not limited to the University of Michigan and Imperial College London.
+The specializations already planned include biostatistics, informatics, and population health management.
+All together, Coursera’s new health vertical will house 100 new courses, 30 new specializations, and two public health-focused master’s degrees.

 Coursera plans to roll out its new healthcare specialization throughout 2019.
 Subscriptions will be affordable, ranging from $39 to $79 per month.
 Anyone interested in pursuing a health-focused master’s degrees from University of Michigan or Imperial College London will find applications available online beginning in January 2019.